 The post-construction flow patterns for stormwater runoff are not anticipated to change significantly from the existing condition and most of the existing facilities will continue to be used, with minor adjustments as needed.
 The proposed project improvements will not increase pollutant loadings and will not result in a loss of stormwater quality treatment.
-Therefore, this project meets SFWMD Environmental Regulatory Permit (ERP) exemption criteria as noted in rules 62-330.050 and 62-330.051, F.A.C.

-The proposed stormwater facilities will be designed to meet state water quality and quantity requirements as required by the SFWMD in Chapter 62-330, FAC, and the SFWMD's ERP Applicant's Handbook Volumes I and II.
-Water quality impacts resulting from erosion and sedimentation will be controlled in accordance with regulatory agency permits, a Storm Water Pollution Prevention Program (SWPPP), BMPs and adherence to the FDOT's Standard Specifications for Road and

-Bridge Construction (Section 104 "Prevention, Control, and Abatement of Erosion and Water Pollution").
+The proposed stormwater facilities have been designed to meet state water quality and quantity requirements as required by the SFWMD in Chapter 62-330, FAC, and the SFWMD's ERP Applicant's Handbook Volumes I and II.
+The SFWMD issued Individual Resource Permit #36-106279-P for the project on December 22, 2021.
+Water quality impacts resulting from erosion and sedimentation will be controlled in accordance with SFWMD ERP and FDEP National Pollutant Discharge Elimination System Permit requirements, a Storm Water Pollution Prevention Program (SWPPP), BMPs and adherence to the FDOT's Standard Specifications for Road and Bridge Construction (Section 104 "Prevention, Control, and Abatement of Erosion and Water Pollution").
 Water quality impacts are not anticipated as a result of this project.